micflib/city-info/README.md

 * http://localhost:8080/coya/{cityName}

 ## Impressions
-My first impression of the challenge is it is simple since the complexity of the task is not that hard.
+* My first impression of the challenge is it is simple since the complexity of the task is not that hard.
+* Since I was given the freedom to choose the technologies, it gave me an extra amount of confidence to finish the task.
+* There were some challenges along the way, but I was able to provide the solution.
+Thanks to the internet.
+* I want to implement some functions and features (animation, backend optimization, docker) but I don't have enough time.
+* Some of specification, material were not given/ complete but I already expected it to happen.
+It is a normal scenario that not all specification are given.